-Adventur.es takes a proactive, zero tolerance approach to assholes.
-We have no tolerance for dishonest, manipulative, belittling, or egocentric individuals.
-No tolerance for the rude and obnoxious.
-No tolerance for employees or partners who play politics, or cut corners.
+Adventur.es takes a proactive, zero tolerance approach to unabashed assholism.
+We have no tolerance for consistently dishonest, manipulative, belittling, or megalomaniacal behavior.
+No tolerance for those who believe being rude and obnoxious is a strategy.
+No tolerance for employees or partners who play politics or cut corners as well-honed techniques.
 No tolerance for those who focus on how to get the most, the quickest.

-This policy has cost our firm and our portfolio companies a great deal over the years, including profitable clients, exceptionally smart talent, and financially near-perfect acquisition opportunities.
-Yet every temporary setback has been well worth it, setting us up for the best possible long-term outcome.
+With that said, this policy has cost our firm, and our portfolio companies, a great deal over the years, including profitable clients, exceptionally smart talent, and financially near-perfect acquisition opportunities.
+Yet every temporary setback has been well worth it, strengthening the organization and setting the tone for the long-term.

 Our “no asshole” rule originated as the result of trial and error, with an emphasis on the error.
-Early in our existence, we had a fast growing portfolio company fail for all the wrong reasons -- it was full of assholes.
+Early in our existence, we had a fast growing portfolio company fail for the worst reason -- it was full of assholes.
 From the outside, the company looked like the definition of success.
-It was packed with heavily-recruited, talented individuals who were capable of delivering outstanding work.
+It was packed with heavily-recruited individuals who were capable of delivering outstanding work.
 Bigger and bigger clients signed on board and the ranks grew.

 Despite the success, there was constant chaos.
-Factions formed, operational metrics fluctuated wildly, and conflict was common.
+Factions formed, confusion reigned, and conflict was common.
 The perceivably irreplaceable skill sets emboldened some to push the boundaries of acceptable behavior, often with little recourse.

-A study by Georgetown University quantifies the “asshole problem.”
-Of those surveyed who had been on the receiving end of incivility, over half said that they lost time avoiding the offender (63%), that they lost loyalty to the organization (78%), and that their work suffered (66%).
+A study by Georgetown University quantifies the “asshole problem” we experienced first-hand.
+Of those surveyed who had been on the receiving end of incivility, over half said they lost time avoiding the offender (63%), they lost loyalty to the organization (78%), and their work suffered (66%).
 Just under half reported that they intentionally decreased their work effort (48%) and intentionally spent less time at work (47%).

 It’s not just employees who suffer.
 In one experiment, a bank representative humiliated another employee in front of customers.
 Of those who witnessed the encounter, only 20 percent said they would use the bank’s services in the future.
 If you see an asshole in action, it’s easy to imagine how your next encounter will turn out.

 Out of our early experiences we developed a common goal: Do what you love, in a place you enjoy, with people you admire.
-Oh, and no assholes… ever.
+Oh, and avoid assholes at all costs.

 ACQUIRE WITH EXTREME CAUTION

-As we’ve painfully discovered, no deal is good enough to justify being in business with bad people.
-Back in 2010, we had an employee bring us what looked like a fantastic opportunity.
+As we’ve painfully discovered, no deal is good enough to justify being in business with people who consistently exhibit bad behavior.
+We once had an employee bring us what looked like a fantastic opportunity.
 On paper, the deal would return our capital in less than two years by leveraging operational and client efficiencies.

 The first meeting went ok, with the deal being as described -- lots of opportunity and seemingly little risk.
 It was the kind of deal that investors dream about.
 But something felt “off.”
-The personalities involved were challenging to say the least and there was an added husband and wife dynamic.
+The personalities involved were abrasive and hot-tempered, and there was an added husband and wife dynamic.
 The second meeting went poorly.
 Lots of ego-filled head-butting amongst the proposed management team.
 But the strategy developed was sound and the numbers continued to look even better.
-We pulled the trigger.
+We figured they’d work it out and we pulled the trigger.

 But as we learned, dreams can quickly turn into nightmares.
 The management team flamed out almost immediately.
 The husband and wife closed rank and blocked any progress.
 Egos flared and the work environment became hostile.
 What was a low-risk, high-return opportunity reversed course and we ended up losing money.